Armanti Edwards: 2008 season

 The Mountaineers began the 2008 campaign against the LSU Tigers, the first time defending FBS and FCS champions have met to open the season.
-However, LSU prevailed 41-13, with Edwards accounting for 216 of Appalachian State's 472 total yards.
+However, LSU prevailed 41–13, with Edwards accounting for 216 of Appalachian State's 472 total yards.
 Edwards accounted for 440 yards of total offense, becoming the Southern Conference's all-time leader in yards with a 70–24 victory over the Wofford Terriers on October 31.
 On November 15, the Mountaineers clinched the Southern Conference championship, joining West Virginia (1953–56), Furman (1980–83) and Georgia Southern (1997–2002) as the only programs to win four straight titles, with a 24–16 victory over the Elon Phoenix.
 In his 36th career start, he became the 26th FCS player in history to surpass 10,000 yards of career total offense in Appalachian's win over South Carolina State in the First Round of the 2008 playoffs.
 He was named the 2008 Southern Conference Offensive Player of the Year, and was the winner of the 2008 Walter Payton Award, given to the top FCS offensive player.
 Edwards threw a career-worst 5 interceptions in a quarterfinal loss to eventual tournament winner, Richmond, denying Appalachian State their 4th consecutive FCS championship.

 2009 season

 Before the start of the season, Edwards was involved in a lawn mowing accident, resulting in a trip to the hospital where he was treated and released.
 The injury sidelined him for the season opener against the East Carolina Pirates, a game which the Mountaineers would lose 29–24.
 With a 27–10 victory over Elon on November 14, Edwards became the only quarterback in conference history to win four consecutive championships.
 Edwards's college football career ended on December 12 in a playoff semi-final game against the Montana Grizzlies.
 The 24–17 loss was the highest rated FCS postseason game ever broadcast according to Nielsen and the NCAA.
 The following day, Edwards graduated after just three and a half years with a degree in graphic arts.
 On December 17, in a landslide victory, Edwards received the Walter Payton Award making him the first ever two-time recipient of the award.
+On August 24, 2023, Appalachian State announced it would be retiring Edwards No. 14 jersey number.